ReChronoRain/HyperCeiler/README_en-US.md

 Before submitting feedback, please pay attention to whether there is already the same feedback to avoid causing trouble to developers.
 Spending the same energy reading the same feedback is a waste of time.

-HyperCeiler has stopped maintaining MIUI ROM for Android 11-13.
-If you want to use it, please stay at [this version](https://github.com/ReChronoRain/Cemiuiler/releases/tag/1.3.130).
+HyperCeiler has stopped maintaining MIUI ROMs for Android 11-13 and HyperOS1.0 ROM for Android 13.

+> - For MIUI ROMs on Android 11-12, please use [this version](https://github.com/ReChronoRain/Cemiuiler/releases/tag/1.3.130)
+> - For MIUI ROMs on Android 13 and HyperOS1.0 ROM, please use [this version](https://github.com/Xposed-Modules-Repo/com.sevtinge.hyperceiler/releases/download/3866-2.5.156_20250118/HyperCeiler_2.5.156_20250118_3866_release_miui.apk)

 ## Supported apps